jbukoski/PotentialNaturalRegeneration/README.md

 1. Slope at 30m resolution with a 500 m buffer :heavy_check_mark:
 1. - [ ] Forest cover (one date near the beginning of the time series) at a 30m resolution with a 500 m, 1 km and 2 km buffer.
 **~~Note that Forest cover is one of the few variables where we need to explore multiple radii.
 I see there are several forest cover datasets at 30 m so we may need to discuss which one to use.~~** Defined on "so perhaps based on the most recent Hansen data" statement.
+1. Human Footprint Index (To be defined if buffer moving window or as point-based);

 #### Points-based:
 1. the identify of the country/territory within which the pixel falls [~~GADM~~](https://gadm.org/data.html) [actually using LISB](http://geonode.state.gov/) :heavy_check_mark: